dolittle-obsolete/common/README.md

 # common
-Holds common funtionality used by tools
+Holds common functionality used by tools